 Japanese Table Decoration and the Philosophy of the Aesthetic

 Are you hosting a Japanese style dinner party?
 Or would you simply like to bring a touch of the elegant Japanese aesthetic to your dining table?
-This guide explains how to decorate the table Japanese style, and gives a brief insight into the philosophy behind Japanese table decoration.
+This guide explains how to decorate the table Japanese style

 This painstaking attention to detail is set off by another Japanese tradition: wabi-sabi, or the celebration of the imperfect.
 This may appear to contradict my previous point, but stay with me.
 Stemming from Shinto, the indigenous religion of Japan, the notion that imperfection should be lauded is underpinned by an acceptance that the true beauty of the natural world lies not in its uniformity, but its lack thereof.

 So how do these two seemingly contradictory notions tie in together?
 Well, the contrast between the perfect and the imperfect is extremely valuable because it places emphasises at each end of the spectrum, in turn enabling each to be better appreciated.